-The Government presents a large pay boost from April 2017 for those earning the lowest wage.
-The hourly rate rises to £7.50 for workers aged 25 or older.
-That is a 30 pence pay increase compared to the 2016 rates.
+The government presented a large pay boost from April for those earning the lowest wage.
+The hourly rate went up to £7.83 for workers aged 25 or older.
+That is a noteworthy rates increase compared to the previous year.

-That means around 2 million workers got a 4% pay rise in the United Kingdom.
-The minimum wages rise also goes up for those aged 18-20 to £5.60 an hour and peaks at £7.05 for 21-24 year olds.
+That means around 2 million workers got around a 4% pay rise in the United Kingdom.
+The minimum wages rise also goes up for those aged 18-20 to £5.90 an hour and peaks at £7.38 for 21-24 year olds.

 Research suggests most parents pay out over £200 a week for full-time childcare.
 The cost still soars over £100 per week for hiring a part-time child care worker.

 April 28th brings in the start of a new Tax-Free Childcare initiative for working families.